paazmaya/gulp-sakugawa/README.md

 ## Version history

+* `v0.5.1` (2016-08-24)
+  - Better type checking of options
+  - Update dependencies
+  - Start testing in Windows at AppVeyor
 * `v0.5.0` (2016-05-13)
   - Minimum supported version of Node.js is `4.2.0` (LTS)
   - ESLint 2 and shared configuration #15